pubkey/rxdb/docs/Population.md

 # Population

 There are no joins in RxDB but sometimes we still want references to documents in other collections.
 This is where population comes in.
-You can specify a relation to another RxDocument in the same or another RxCollection of the same database.
+You can specify a relation from one RxDocument to another RxDocument in the same or another RxCollection of the same database.
+Then you can get the referenced document with the population-getter.

+This works exactly like population with [mongoose](http://mongoosejs.com/docs/populate.html).

 ## Schema with ref